-We need to better prepare students for college-level work when they arrive at college.
-To do that, we need to start earlier in their education to get them on a path toward college.
-We also need to support the best approaches to remedial education in higher education - as many students will still need that support out of high school.
+Across the entire educational pipeline, we need to maintain and improve the quality of education.
+We need to better prepare students for collegelevel work when they arrive.
+To do that, we need to start earlier in their education to get them on the right path.
+We also need to support the best approaches to remedial education in higher education-as many students will still need that support out of high school.
 In addition, we need to serve many adult learners who may be entering college long after high school to obtain new skills or a certificate or degree later in life.